Transition to Cyber Rover: Tips

 The decision to become a digital nomad should not happen overnight.
 If you want this freelance profession to turn into your day job, please, think about the following moments.

-Make sure your resume sells your skills well
+Make sure your bio sells your skills well

-Comparing to a traditional office employment, the career of a digital nomad is often unstable.
+Comparing to a traditional office employment, the career of a cyber nomad is often unstable.
 You’ll need to find new clients and employers all the time and find the ways to impress them with your skill sets and previous accomplishments.
-Under these conditions, a quality resume can significantly ease your life.
+Under these conditions, a quality profile can significantly ease your life.

-Forget the frustrations of writing and rewriting your resume.
-Our resume writer can access your background and create a resume targeted for the type of roles you’re aiming for.
+Forget the frustrations of writing and rewriting your portfolio.
+Our vita writer can access your background and create a Curriculum Vitae targeted for the type of roles you’re aiming for.
 All you need to do is to fill out a short questionnaire and respond to the writer’s questions.

 We offer ongoing contact with your writer so that they could understand your background and goals better and come up with the product that serves your needs better.
-Moreover, we are dedicated to customer satisfaction – if you’re not happy with the resume, we will revise it absolutely free of charge.
-We will also gladly accompany your resume with a matching covering letter and a compelling LinkedIn profile.
-Our resume fees are affordable for everyone – check our packages and pricing for more information.
+Moreover, we are dedicated to customer satisfaction – if you’re not happy with the bio, we will revise it absolutely free of charge.
+We will also gladly accompany your CV with a matching covering letter and a compelling LinkedIn profile.
+Our profile fees are affordable for everyone – check our packages and pricing for more information.

 Have you ever dreamt of becoming a digital nomad?